Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 - West Virginia has two wins against the spread in three games this year.

-- West Virginia is 2-1 against the spread and 2-1 overall when the team totals over 319.3 yards.
+- West Virginia is 2-1 against the spread and 2-1 overall when the team churns out more than 319.3 yards.

-- The Mountaineers have seven turnovers this season, equal to the number of takeaways for the Sooners.
+- This year the Mountaineers have turned the ball over seven times, while the Sooners have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.